 Business outlook is expected to be moderate.
 The vehicles market is forecast to remain very competitive, due to high levels of activity from existing and new entrants to the market in all segments including used vehicles.
 The fixed operations, marine and car hire businesses, however, are expected to grow.
-Business is focussed on improving the quality levels of our infrastructure and service levels.
+Business is focussed on improving the quality levels of our infrastructure and service levels as part of the long-term strategic goal.